Limited Length SQL Injection

 At the end of the stored procedure, the query runs using sp_executesql:

 The database had no way to separate the developer’s SQL from the user input; resulting in SQL injection within the stored procedure.
-The length of user input was restricted for each field because of the parameter casts at the beginning of the stored procedure.
+The parameter casts at the beginning of the stored procedure restricted the length of user input for each field.

 Bridging Fields to Increase Length